chinjon/nyc-events/README.md

 Maybe a chance for me to use and learn mapping tools like MapBox and implement that.

 Being that this page is so much simpler to what I had scoped out, I might try out HTMX and see if I can make this app even smaller.
+I would like to keep the number of dependencies low - so it would minimize potential bugs and keep this going with little maintaining.

 ## Instructions

-This was made with the vite CLI tool using React and Typescript, which now in hindsight is overkill.
+This was made with the `vite CLI` tool using `React` and `Typescript`, which now in hindsight, is overkill.

 Clone repo to your local environment and run: